What we're doing to keep you safe

 had surgery recently or are they are having issues, and traumatic injuries

 (i.e. – bicep tendon tear).
-Walk-ins are discouraged unless truly
+Walk-ins are welcome and available for

-- All elective procedures for Radiology and Cardiac Catheterization procedures
+- Some elective procedures for Radiology and Cardiac Catheterization procedures

-such as diagnostic mammogram, diagnostic colonoscopy, STEMI or hospital
+as diagnostic mammogram, diagnostic colonoscopy, STEMI or hospital patients

 - Cedar Mountain Center Rehabilitation services will be cancelled and Behavioral